77YASHWANTH/lseg/README.md

 NOTE:
 1.CI pipeline is already implemented with github actions , pipeline files are present in `.github` folder
 2. (INPROGRESS) Container orchestrations is initiated using EKS.
-Deployment file present in `CONTAINERIZATION` folder
+Deployment file present in `CONTAINERIZATION` folder .Cluster setup steps will be added later.